-The Parkersburg News and Sentinel Half Marathon will be the 2016 RRCA Half Marathon National Championship.
+The Parkersburg News and Sentinel Half Marathon will be the 2017 RRCA Half Marathon W.Va.
+Championship.
 The race begins at 8 a.m.
 Aug.
-20, 2016, in downtown Parkersburg.
+19, 2017, in downtown Parkersburg.
 The rolling course will take you out of the city and into the scenic surroundings of West Virginia before looping back into the commercial area.
 You will finish the race to the cheers of thousands of spectators lined up on Market Street prior to the Parkersburg Homecoming Festival Parade.

 Distances are according to age

 For children 5 years old and under and will be held at Parkersburg High School's Stadium Field at 1 p.m.
 Sunday, Aug.
 21. The Parkersburg News and Sentinel Tiny Tot Trot is a short distance race designed especially for children age 5 and under.
 To ensure the safety of the children, there will be races for each age and gender.
 All competitors in both races get a medal.
 All participants get a T-shirt.

 The News and Sentinel Half Marathon has 16 aid stations serving water and electrolytes, starting at the 1.5 mile mark.
 Health-care professionals from Camden-Clark Hospital will be located at various sites throughout the course to provide medical assistance.
 The Two Mile Race also has waterstops, as do the kids races.

 In addition to the News and Sentinel Half Marathon and other Homecoming activities, the Mid-Ohio Valley is packed with many other special attractions.

 General race information Registration, Expo and Packet Pickup